 This polymict breccia includes iron inclusions together with large areas of silicates including olivine, pyroxene, and plagioclase.
 Mineralogical studies have determined that matrix olivines and olivine clasts are most likely xenoliths from separate parent bodies, which were assimilated together onto the mesosiderite planetesimal during impact late events (Hassanzadeh et al., 1990).
 Lithic clasts of eucritic and diogenitic material are present.

-A more conventional theory calls for the accretion, melting, and crystallization of the large parent body ~4.56 b.y. ago.
+The conventional theory for mesosiderite formation puts the time of accretion, melting, and crystallization of the large parent body at ~4.56 b.y. ago.
 A period of impact-melting and metamorphism ensued until 3.9 b.y. ago, by which time the brecciated nature of the mesosiderite parent body had been established.
 It was at this time, 3.9 b.y. ago, that a major thermal event occurred, raising temperatures to as high as 500°C. A likely cause for this event is the collisional disruption and gravitational reassembly of the asteroid.
 The surface breccias were buried under a deep regolith where slow cooling and annealing proceeded.
 Subsequent impacts excavated this deeply buried material and some of it was ejected into space, establishing a range of cosmic-ray exposure ages for mesosiderites of ~10340 m.y.
 Estherville has a SmGd-based CRE age of 70 (±7) m.y.
 (Albrecht et al., 2000).